eggheads/eggdrop/doc/sphinx_source/installAndSetup/readme.rst

     to delete the old Eggdrop executable and modules as well, especially if you have limited disk space.

-    You should read through the new eggdrop.conf file for all of the new options in Eggdrop 1.8.x.
+    You should read through the new conf/example.conf file for all of the new options in Eggdrop 1.8.x.
 You can copy and paste any of these settings into you current conf file if you do not want to use the default settings.